kohlerpg/kohlerpg.github.io/_pages/now.md

 ## Photography

-- Working on tweaking  by Adobe Portfolio site.
+- Working on tweaking my Adobe Portfolio site.
 - Moving my LightRoom library to my NAS.
 - Been doing some birding lately, have been getting some great shots of Vermillion Flycatchers and hawks on our trips to Tucson.